 As the rightful owners of the land were treated as subhuman, they were simultaneously indoctrinated to believe that these Western invaders were culturally, religiously, and racially superior.
 Britain’s general lack of recognition regarding its mistakes and outright wrongdoings indeed outlines the double standards set for Western civilisation.
 The post-enlightenment era supposedly put the West at the forefront of humanity, meaning everyone else has the duty of catching up with their so-called

 progressive ideals.
-What this becomes is a foundation for historical ignorance, and this ignorance continues to be nurtured – impacting diasporic and immigrant children in one way, and white children another.
-The portrayal of Empire, particularly in primary schools, is seen as somewhat “branching out” subconsciously promotes the age-old argument of bringing civility to the savages of the colonies, aiding towards ingraining white supremacist attitudes in children as they undergo the process of
+What this becomes is a foundation for historical ignorance, and this ignorance continues to be nurtured—impacting diasporic and immigrant children in one way, and white children another.
+The portrayal of Empire, particularly in primary schools, is seen as somewhat “branching out,” subconsciously promoting the age-old argument of bringing civility to the savages of the colonies, aiding towards ingraining white supremacist attitudes in children as they undergo the process of

-The danger of this miseducation is that it has resulted in the subconscious instilling of an imperialistic narrative where racial whiteness is deemed superior to any deemed as the ‘other’ or non-white, specifically people from the colonies.
+The danger of this miseducation is that it has resulted in the subconscious instilling of an imperialistic narrative where racial whiteness is deemed superior to any deemed as the “other” or non-white, specifically people from the colonies.
 While this is occurring to white children, the diasporic or immigrant experience becomes inferior; in the making of Britain, the non-white comes to believe they played no part.
-When this ignorance mobilises itself into white supremacy, with the help of other social and environmental queues, we find ourselves having created an ill-informed and failed system
+When this ignorance mobilises itself into white supremacy, with the help of other social and environmental cues, we find ourselves having created an ill-informed and failed system of education.

 The existence of these groups feeds on the narrative that white British people are superior, that Empire was great, and the destruction of other nations either did not occur, or was acceptable because we were teaching the savages how to be civil.

 This is the postcolonial reality.
-We, as a society, are stuck in our glory days and all its leftover racist, white supremacist ideologies still run through our veins.
-Despite declaring ourselves as the leaders of modernity and progression, we are still run by people who think it is acceptable to call black people ‘piccaninnies’, and those who walk gleefully hand in hand with a fascist dressed as the leader of the free world.
-Akala said that ‘a truly educated [man] could never be a racist’ and I’m beginning to think we are being governed by uneducated fools.
-There is no benefit in being taught a whitewashed history of wars and Empire if there is to be no acknowledgment of the atrocities that simultaneously occurred, and the transgenerational consequences that continue to unfold – and that is in every horizon that sun seems to set in.
+We, as a society, are stuck in our glory days—and all its leftover racist, white supremacist ideologies still run through our veins.
+Despite declaring ourselves to be the leaders of modernity and progression, we are still run by people who think it is acceptable to call black people “piccaninnies,” and those who walk gleefully hand in hand with a fascist dressed as the leader of the free world.
+Akala said that “a truly educated [man] could never be a racist” and I’m beginning to think we are being governed by uneducated fools.
+There is no benefit in being taught a whitewashed history of wars and Empire if there is to be no acknowledgment of the atrocities that simultaneously occurred, and of the transgenerational consequences that continue to unfold—and that is on every horizon that sun seems to set in.

 Asia Khatun is a writer, and activist her passions lie in human rights, the judicial/ British political systems, and social movements.
 Her particular interests lie in supporting, the Black Lives Matter movement and the Palestinian plight.
 You may follow her on Instagram @khatunetwork